 Student Program – 18 years or older who is currently enrolled in an accredited training program, college or university.

-Summer Teen Program – To be eligible to apply, students must have completed the ninth grade by June 4, 2018 and be at least 14-17 years of age.
-The online application opens on February 1, 2018 and closes when full.
+Summer Teen Program – To be eligible to apply, students must have completed their first year of high school and be 15-17 years of age.
+The online application opens on Feb.
+1, 2018 and closes Feb.
+15 at 5 p.m.

 Service Area Opportunities

 Placement is based on application submission order, preference, and availability.
 Our goal is to meet the needs of the center and at the same time, ensure that each volunteer’s time is well utilized and that you enjoy your volunteer assignment.
 Below are examples of our service areas:

 - Digital Sherpa – Volunteers are paired with inpatient/outpatient cancer patients (climbers) and caregivers to show how to better and more effectively use Moffitt Cancer Center’s Get Well Network and Patient Portal.
 Sherpas will also teach climbers how to connect with other patients, learn more about their disease and become self-advocates.